NEW HOMES FOR SALE

 Do your due diligence.

-• You should look into whoever you decide to hire before giving them the work.
+• You should look into whichever contractor/handyman you decide on hiring before giving them the work.
 If someone is available immediately that is a red flag.
 A good contractor already has work and will probably not be available immediately.
 You should check with disciplinary boards, the Better Business Bureau, the local court records, and with friends and referrals to determine whether a contractor is a good hire.

 • Talk to the contractor about their experience.
 Have they done similar jobs in the past?
 Will they require subcontractors?
 If it is a big job and they won’t be using subcontractors it will take a long time to finish.